Climate and Average Weather Year Round in Savannah Georgia, United States

-The time of year with warmer water lasts for 3.6 months, from June 9 to September 29, with an average temperature above 79°F. The day of the year with the warmest water is August 4, with an average temperature of 84°F.
+The time of year with warmer water lasts for 3.6 months, from June 10 to September 30, with an average temperature above 79°F. The month of the year in Savannah with the warmest water is August, with an average temperature of 84°F.

-The time of year with cooler water lasts for 4.0 months, from December 8 to April 8, with an average temperature below 65°F. The day of the year with the coolest water is February 22, with an average temperature of 61°F.
+The time of year with cooler water lasts for 4.0 months, from December 9 to April 9, with an average temperature below 65°F. The month of the year in Savannah with the coolest water is February, with an average temperature of 61°F.

 Best Time of Year to Visit

 To characterize how pleasant the weather is in Savannah throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Savannah for general outdoor tourist activities are from early April to late May and from late September to late October, with a peak score in the first week of May.